zzj-bj/SCHISM_Z/README.md

 ### Coming Soon:
 - **Addition of Several Loss Functions**:
   Among other improvements, we are planning to add multiple loss functions for enhanced flexibility in training.
-Additionally, we're working on introducing pre-configured data augmentation options.
+Additionally, we're working on introducing pre-configured data augmentation options and early stoppings.
 Stay tuned!

 ---
 ## :gear: Installation